marcelblijleven/aegle/README.md

-# aegleJS
+# aegle
 Simple healthcheck tool.
-Add your services and aegleJS will poll them every minute.
+Add your services and aegle will poll them every minute.

 ## Setup
 Run `npm install` in the root folder to install dependencies for both server and client.